 Since 2009, we have seen a 8% decrease in alcohol consumption per adult but the levels are still high.

 Almost a fifth more alcohol is sold per adult in Scotland than in England and Wales.

 The impact of this excessive consumption is estimated to cost Scots £3.6 billion each year, that's equivalent to £900 for each and every adult in Scotland.

-The impact on crime and anti-social behaviour is equally stark, with statistics showing that 45 per cent of prisoners (including three quarters of young offenders) were drunk at the time of their offence.
+The impact on crime and anti-social behaviour is equally stark, with statistics showing that over 40 per cent of prisoners (including 60 per cent of young offenders) were drunk at the time of their offence.

 Alcohol Framework for Action